istio/istio/demos/bookinfo.md

 ### Content Based Routing

 Since we have 3 versions of the reviews microservice running, we need to set the default route.
 Otherwise if you access the application several times, you would notice that sometimes the output contains star ratings.
-This is because without an explicit default version set, Istio will route requests to all available versions of a service in a random fashon.
+This is because without an explicit default version set, Istio will route requests to all available versions of a service in a random fashion.

 1. Set the default version for the reviews microservice to v1.